periode/women-in/README.md

 # women-in
-A repository of academic and creative resources specifically focused on non-male contributions.
-This repository comes out of a possible need for centralized resources when it comes to teaching (classes/workshops/informal), and assigning readings or showing examples from non-males.
+A repository of academic and creative resources specifically focused on non-white-male contributions.
+This repository comes out of a possible need for centralized resources when it comes to teaching (classes/workshops/informal), and assigning readings or showing examples from non-white-males.

+Ideally, this would not be a repository exclusively **about gender**, but about anything **from the perspective of a non-white-male** <3

 Thoughts, questions, remarks:
 - can be sent to pierre.depaz@nyu.edu